andrxano/Rakuko/README.md

-This is a personal project Discord Music Bot that I make for my private servers on Discord
+This is a personal Music bot project for Discord that I make for my private servers on Discord.
+I'm using Riffy and Musicard for this bot.